 This roofing tile is slightly larger than the French version and so less are needed to cover a square metre.
 The ‘canals’ (or the bottom concave tiles) are batten fixable, and the ‘chapeaux’ (the top or covering convex tiles) are laid on top and are best fixed in place by either a small spot of glue or expanding foam or mortared to the base tile.

-The tiles are coloured before firing and this gives an instant aged look to a new building job.
+The top tiles are coloured before firing and this gives an instant aged look to a new building job.
 They also are good for use in low slope roofs, suitable for as low as 13.5 degrees but will work down as low as 10 degrees.
 Maximum roof slope length = 12m.
-For slopes over 25 – 45 degrees, one in 5 base tiles should be fixed down and the top tiles should be fixed together with ‘S’ shaped metal clips, over 45 degrees, all tiles should be nailed or screwed down.
+For slopes between 25 and 45 degrees, one in 5 base tiles should be fixed down and the top tiles should be fixed together with ‘S’ shaped metal clips, over 45 degrees, all tiles should be nailed or screwed down.

 To cover 1m2 of roof you will require 10 top + 10 bottom = 20 tiles, please ask for help in estimating your needs.